 China Consular Authentication Procedures

-Find Instructions About the Procedures in Your Country
+Find Specific Instructions for Chinese Consular Authentication in Your Country

 The first place where you can look for the authentication instructions in your area is the Chinese Visa Application Service Center (CVASC) at https://www.visaforchina.org/.
 CVASC has branch offices in major cities around the world.
 Go to their website and choose your location.
-You will find instructions about China consular authentication.
+You will find instructions about Chinese consular authentication.
 If you have any questions or concerns about their instructions, just call their customer representative.
-Please note that China consulates outsource their authentication service to CVASC in some countries, meaning that CVASC is in charge of accepting authentication applications on behalf of the China consulates.
+Please note that Chinese consulates in some countries outsource their authentication service to CVASC, so that authentication applications in these countries have to be filed with CVASC instead of filing the applications directly with the Chinese consulates.

-Another place to look for instructions is the official website of the China consulate where you will apply for consular authentication.
-If you could not find any instruction on their website, consider contacting the consulate on the telephone or visiting in person.
+Another place to look for instructions is the official website of the Chinese consulate where you will apply for consular authentication.
+For example, the Chinese Consulate in Toronto, Canada, posts an instruction about consular authentication at http://toronto.china-consulate.org/eng/vp/na/t946459.htm.
+If you can not find any instructions on their website, consider contacting the consulate on the telephone or visiting in person.